Self-Adjusting Population Sizes for Non-Elitist Evolutionary Algorithms: Why Success Rates Matter: Preliminaries

 \subsection{Notation and Probability Estimates}

 We now give notation and tools for all \ocl algorithms. \begin{definition} For all $\lambda \in \mathbb{N}$ and $0 \le i < n$ we define:

 \end{definition}

 As in~\cite{Rowe2014}, we call $\Deltagain$ \emph{forward drift} and $\Deltaloss$ \emph{backward drift} and note that they are both at least~1 by definition.
+We call the event underlying the probability $\ploss$ a \emph{fallback}, that is, the event that all offspring have lower fitness than the parent and thus $f(x_{t+1})< f(x_{t})$.
+The probability of a fallback, is $\ploss = (p_{i, 1}^-)^\lambda$ since all offspring must have worse fitness than their parent.
 Now, $p_{i, 1}^+$ is the probability of one offspring finding a better fitness value and $\pimp = {1 - (1-p_{i, 1}^+)^\lambda}$ since it is sufficient that one offspring improves the fitness.
-The probability of a fallback is $\ploss = (p_{i, 1}^-)^\lambda$ since all offspring must have worse fitness than their parent.
 Along with common bounds and standard arguments, we obtain the following lemma.

 \begin{lemma} For any \ocl on \onemax, the quantities from Definition~\ref{def:probs-and-drifts} are bounded as follows.

 If $0.84n\le i\le 0.85n$ and $n\ge163$, then $p_{i,1}^+ \le 0.069$.

 If $\lambda\ge 5$, then $\Deltagain \le \lceil\log\lambda\rceil + 0.413$. \end{lemma}